 - New Books – Use your library as much as possible.
 You can also read lots of classic books which are in the public domain for FREE.
 Check out sites such as Project Gutenberg or Many Books.
 If you need to purchase a book, you can usually get the ebook version for less than the printed version.

 - Purchase Used Curriculum – Ebay is a GREAT place to purchased used curriculum.
 You can usually get it for 50% off!
-Another great way to save in this area is by purchasing through the Homeschool Buyer’s Co-Op.
+You can often buy and sell curriculum in various Homeschool Facebook groups as well.

 - Cloth Diapers – Some people choose cloth diapers versus disposable in order to save money.
 If you continue to use disposable ones, consider getting them from a big box store where you can usually save a bundle.

 - Craigslist and Ebay – Buy second hand/factory second items whenever possible.
 Auctions are also really good for bargains as are online outlets such as Craigslist and Ebay.

 - Educational Discounts – Many places have discounts for homeschoolers, discounts for AAA, military discounts, educator discounts, etc. It never hurts to ask!
 Remember to ask before purchasing any computer hardware or software as well as many places have student discounts.